json-schema-org/community/CHARTER.md

 ## 5: Definitions

-TSC: The Technical Steering Committee, delegated technical leadership for the JSON Schema project by the OpenJS Foundation.
+TSC: The JSON Schema Technical Steering Committee, delegated technical leadership for the JSON Schema project by the OpenJS Foundation.

 ---